hendrtd/engr-1110/docs/modules/m05/overview.md

-# Files, Simple Data Analysis, and Plotting in Python
+# Using Lists, Dictionaries, and Modules in Python

-This module continues to introduce fundamental concepts in programming, and focuses on files, data analysis, and plotting in Python.
-You will continue to work with your Project Team as well as continue the exploration of Cultural Intelligence and its importance to practicing engineers.
+This module continues to introduce fundamental concepts in programming, and focuses on lists, dictionaries, and modules in Python.
+The first Project assignments are also in this module, in which you will start to work with your team to collectively complete work.
+This module also continues the exploration of Cultural Intelligence and its importance to practicing engineers.